Versatility is my middle name!

 - Written speeches for CEOs and university presidents as well as talking points that were used by executives during high-level meetings with elected officials.

 - Been quoted in media outlets across the country and interviewed by television and radio stations from around the world.
 You haven’t lived until you’ve done a phone interview with a Japanese television station in the middle of a raging hurricane.

 I like to think that versatility has been beneficial over the years.
 It’s helped as I’ve managed both small teams and supervised a staff of 150 volunteers.

 But that’s not all…

-I once served as a commentator for a televised college soccer game.
+I once served as the color commentator for a televised college soccer game.
 I was absolutely terrible.
-The experience quickly disabused me of the notion that sports announcers “have the easiest job in the world.”
+The experience quickly disabused me of the notion that sports announcers have “the easiest job in the world.”
 My life’s quest is to destroy any and all existing copies of that game.

-You can see examples of some of my past work, both professional and freelance, by clicking any of the categories on the side of each page.
+In the meantime, you can see examples of some of my past work, both professional and freelance, by clicking the Work link at the top of each page.
 You can also find a PDF copy of my resume linked in the main menu as well.
-And feel free to visit any of my social media profiles, though *spoiler alert* my Instagram is mostly just pictures of my kids.
+And feel free to visit any of my social media profiles, though – spoiler alert – my Instagram is mostly just pictures of my kids.